Professional Doctorate in Business Administration DBA

 Key stages of the DBA

 This is the 'taught' component of the programme, which will equip students with the skills that they will need in preparation for Part two.
-Part one consists of four units:
+Part one consists of four modules:

-Advanced Research Techniques: This unit is key to your research practice and will allow you to successfully employ appropriate research theory and methodology in your own doctoral study and professional practice.
+Advanced Research Techniques: This module is key to your research practice and will allow you to successfully employ appropriate research theory and methodology in your own doctoral study and professional practice.

 We use the best and most current research and professional practice, alongside feedback from our students, to make sure course content is relevant to your future career or further studies.
-Therefore, some course content may change over time to reflect changes in the discipline or industry, and some optional units may not run every year.
-If a unit doesn’t run, we’ll let you know as soon as possible and help you choose an alternative unit.
+Therefore, some course content may change over time to reflect changes in the discipline or industry, and some optional modules may not run every year.
+If a module doesn’t run, we’ll let you know as soon as possible and help you choose an alternative module.

 How you're assessed